Caribbean base for remote founders — territorial tax, easy residency, dollar-friendly economy.

-As a dollar earner spending in Dominican Republic, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Dominican Republic, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 The Dominican peso has been on a slow, steady slide against the US dollar for years.
 Back in 2010, you were getting roughly 36 pesos to the dollar.
 By 2020 that was around 57.
 Today you're looking at well past 58 to 60 pesos depending on where you exchange — and that gap matters enormously if you're renting an apartment in Santo Domingo or paying contractors in Las Terrenas.